 Under the Microscope: Microsoft Azure Features Explained

-Web and Mobile Services are offered as Backend as a Service solution and include features that support the development and deployment of web and mobile applications along with services for API management, notification, and reporting.
+Web and Mobile Services are offered as Backend as a Service Azure solution and include features that support the development and deployment of web and mobile applications along with services for API management, notification, and reporting.

 Cloud Services provide an on-demand runtime environment.
 Published APIs allow you to build or extend enterprise applications onto Windows Azure with high availability and elastic scale.
 You can also deliver applications as SaaS solutions to customers worldwide.